 Texture

 Texture is an important factor in the selection and consumption of food ingredients.
 According to Zhou et al. (2020), the texture of a food ingredient determines the factors that influence its acceptance.
-Based on the sensory evaluation texture test results in Table 4, it can be seen that the higher the percentage of moringa leaf powder added, the lower the sensory evaluation texture value of the product.
-The decrease in sensory evaluation texture results is due to the addition of spices in the production of free-range chicken dendeng, which can affect the texture.
-The sugar content used in the production of dendeng acts as a humectant, lowering Aw to inhibit microbial activity, helping to reduce the saltiness produced by salt, giving the product a soft impression, and also affecting the taste and color of the dendeng.
+Based on the sensory evaluation texture test results in Table 4, it can be seen that the higher the percentage of moringa leaf powder added, the lower the texture value of the product.
+The decrease in texture evaluation results is due to the addition of spices in the production of free-range chicken dendeng, which can affect the texture.
+The sugar content used in the production of dendeng acts as a humectant, lowering aw to inhibit microbial activity, helping to reduce the saltiness produced by salt, giving the product a soft impression, and also affecting the taste and color of the dendeng.
 According to Siegers et al. (2023), the higher the sugar added to the dendeng, the softer the resulting texture, and conversely, the lower the sugar added to the dendeng, the tougher the resulting dendeng.
 According to Elmas et al. (2021), proper processing and the addition of ingredients such as salt, sugar, and others affect the texture.
 The addition of moringa leaf powder in the production of dendeng is one of the efforts to improve the texture of free-range chicken dendeng, namely a tender and juicy texture while increasing the fiber content in dendeng.

 The meat used in this study was free-range chicken meat, which is tougher than broiler chicken meat, giving the product a more pronounced chicken flavor.
 According to Parana et al. (2024), meat tenderness is a complex quality characteristic influenced by many factors, including biochemical factors before and after slaughter.
 The texture of processed meat is greatly influenced by the type of meat used, the processing method, and the ingredients added.
 The texture of chicken dendeng is influenced by its appearance and sensory impression, with tenderness and texture likely being the most important determinants of meat quality.
 Factors affecting meat tenderness are classified into ante-mortem factors such as genetics, including breed, species, and physiology, age, management, sex, and stress.
 In addition, there are also postmortem factors, which include chilling methods, refrigeration, aging, and freezing, as well as storage temperature (Mohamed and Sumarmono, 2023).
 The above factors need to be further researched using other poultry species in order to produce a softer dendeng texture that is more preferred by consumers.